Ontica/Empiria.OnePoint.ESign.UI/README.md

  │   └──assets/                    * static assets are served here │       ├──icon/                  * our list of icons from www.favicon-generator.org │       ├──service-worker.js      * ignore this.
-Web App service worker that's not complete yet │       └──robots.txt             * for search engines to crawl your website │
+Web App service worker that's not complete yet │       ├──robots.txt             * for search engines to crawl your website │       └──humans.txt             * for humans to know who the developers are │
  │
- │
  ├──tslint.json                    * typescript lint config
  ├──typedoc.json                   * typescript documentation generator
- ├──tsconfig.json                  * typescript config used outside webpack ├──tsconfig.webpack.json          * config that webpack uses for typescript ├──package.json                   * what npm uses to manage it's dependencies └──webpack.config.js              * webpack main configuration file
+ ├──tsconfig.json                  * typescript config used outside webpack ├──tsconfig.webpack.json          * config that webpack uses for typescript ├──package.json                   * what npm uses to manage its dependencies └──webpack.config.js              * webpack main configuration file

 ```